Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning

 - Teaching Arrangements

-2 lectures per week and 1 x 2 hour workshop per week (no timetable clash for lectures or workshops will be approved).
+Two lectures per week and one 2-hour workshop per week (no timetable clash for lectures or workshops will be approved).

-There is a one-or two-day field trip early in the semester to allow you to explore the key concepts in relation to specific places.
+There are two half-day field trips early in the semester to allow you to explore the key concepts in relation to specific places.

 - Textbooks are not required for this paper.
 Readings will be selected and prescribed from a range of journals, texts and edited collections.
 These will be made available through eReserve on Blackboard.